Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/introduction.rst

 This image then can be rendered or displayed in real-time.
 A 3D View has to be in "Face Select" mode to be able to assign Images or change UV coordinates of the active Mesh Object.
-This allows a face to participate in many UV Textures.
+This allows a face to participate in many UV textures.
-A face at the hairline of a character might participate in the facial UV Texture, *and* in the scalp/hair UV Texture.
+A face at the hairline of a character might participate in the facial UV texture, *and* in the scalp/hair UV texture.

 These are described more fully in the next sections.